-The coach stops at Seatoller at the head of the Borrowdale Valley, and it’s a 20 minute jog to the startline at Seathwaite Farm.
-That’s the warm up done: your race begins at 09:00 sharp.
+The coach stops at Seatoller, at the Glaramara Outdoor Centre at the head of the Borrowdale Valley.
+This is the new start location.
+Your race begins at 09:00 sharp.

-The first climb of the day starts right here at Seathwaite Farm: head up past the spectacular 'Sour Milk Gill' waterfalls and follow the track that winds up into the Gillercomb Valley, past Base Brown to the summit of Green Gable.
+The first climb of the day starts at Seathwaite Farm, this is the first King of the Mountains (KoM) Super Stage and your chance to seal the win for the Leki Micro Trail Pro Running Poles.
+From here you head up past the spectacular 'Sour Milk Gill' waterfalls and follow the track that winds up into the Gillercomb Valley, past Base Brown to the summit of Green Gable (End of the 1st KoM Super Stage).
 A short sharp drop brings you to Windy Gap (CP1), the col between Great and Green Gable.
-Descend on scree, then weave your way around the waist of Great Gable on beautifully technical single-track – and don’t forget to look out for Napes Needle, first climbed in 1886 by William Hasket-Smith who did it solo and performed a handstand on the top just for fun!
+Descend on scree, then weave your way around the waist of Great Gable on highlytechnical single-track – and don’t forget to look out for Napes Needle, first climbed in 1886 by William Hasket-Smith who did it solo and performed a handstand on the top just for fun!

-Fueled up and ready to rock, head along towards the Stickle Barn and then bear left and up the spur connecting you with the summit of Harrison Stickle (CP6) then back down to Stickle Tarn.
+Fueled up and ready to rock, enter part 2 of the King of the Mountains Super Stages, head along towards the Stickle Barn and then bear left and up the spur connecting you with the summit of Harrison Stickle (CP6) [technical terrain through this CP] then back down to Stickle Tarn.

 Now prepare yourself for a stretch of perfect single track, running across the lower fells of the Northern side of the Great Langdale Valley to the summit of Silver Howe (CP7) with its views over Grasmere: this is real Wordsworth country.
 Continue along single tracks to cross Red Bank road then climb back up to the summit of Loughrigg fell (CP8) before crossing Loughrigg Common to Lily Tarn and beginning your final descent into Ambleside.